saucepleez/taskt/README.md

 - Excel Commands require Microsoft Excel to be installed and configured.
 - OCR Command requires Microsoft One Note to be installed and configured.
 - Web Browser Command requires Selenium `chromedriver.exe` to function properly.
+- PDF Extraction requires Java 1.8

 ## License
 This project is licensed under the Apache License - see the LICENSE.md file for details.
 This project is free for personal or commercial use.

 ## Releases and Updates
 Officially-signed builds are released generally once per week assuming there are updates.
 Each officially-signed build contains all updated features since the last officially signed release.
-Otherwise, source code is constantly updated 'daily' as required and is the always the latest.
+Otherwise, source code in the development-branch is constantly updated 'daily' as required and is the always the latest.

 Version Number Strategy (as of 1.1.0.0):
 - Major - Breaking Changes or Incompatability